george-hawkins/micropython-wifi-setup/docs/NOTES.md

 Installing the UNIX port of MicroPython on your local system is very convenient using `pyenv`.
 Normally, you only mark one version of Python as active using `pyenv`.
 It is possible though to make both your normal CPython version and MicroPython available at the same time.

-First determine the currently active version of Python:
+First, determine the currently active version of Python:

     $ pyenv global